apdekock/apdekock.github.io/_posts/2015-08-12-windows_service_hosting_jar.markdown

 [![Design]({{ site.url }}/assets/java_net_post/DesignJavaHost.svg "Courtesy of https://www.draw.io/")](https://www.draw.io/)

-* **Seamless, loosely coupled integration between the .NET application and the Java API** by _**wrap the Java API in a web service**_ that can then just be consumed like any other SOAP based web service.
+* **Seamless, loosely coupled, highly cohesive integration between the .NET application and the Java API** by _**wrapping the Java API in a web service**_ that can then just be consumed like any other SOAP based web service.

 * **Write as little Java as possible** by _**exposing the required Java API functionality as vanilla as possible in the web service**_.
-The implemebntations code on the .NET side is then automatically through the service proxy class generation tools in Visual Studio OR [Svcutil.exe](https://msdn.microsoft.com/en-us/library/aa347733(v=vs.110).aspx). _**Any orchestration logic such as polling should then reside in the .NET application code.**_
+The code on the .NET side is then automatically created through the service proxy class generation tools in Visual Studio OR [Svcutil.exe](https://msdn.microsoft.com/en-us/library/aa347733(v=vs.110).aspx). _**Any orchestration logic such as polling should then reside in the .NET application code.**_

-* **Run the Web Service (that wraps the Java API**[^2]**) as a background application** by wrapping it in a _**Windows Service**_. _The windows service hosts the web service as a background operation which means it is not tied to any user sessions._ A windows service has the additional capability of being configured to starting automatically on the occasional server reboot as well as run under credentials specific to the operation.
+* **Run the Web Service (that wraps the Java API**[^2]**) as a background application** by wrapping it in a _**Windows Service**_. _The windows service hosts the web service as a background operation which means it is not tied to any user session._ A windows service has the additional capability of being configured to starting automatically on the occasional server reboot as well as run under elevated credentials specific to the operation.

 [^2]:[..in the house that Jack built.](https://en.wikipedia.org/wiki/This_Is_the_House_That_Jack_Built)